 Orthodontists across the nation recommend that a child engages in treatment as soon as possible.
 A young patient receiving age-appropriate treatment can significantly reduce the length of later procedures, and their smile can develop without added risk to their dental health.
 If a patient needs dental braces, they would ideally start between ages 8 and 14.

-One concern in any parents’ minds can be the eruption of wisdom teeth.
+One concern in any parents’ mind can be the eruption of wisdom teeth.
 These are the last molars to appear in a developing teen’s mouth, so if they finally show up around ages 17 and 21, it is understandable that patients wonder if they will affect orthodontic treatment.
-Many fear that the eruption of your wisdom teeth will move your teeth, causing them to bunch-up, but we want to reassure you this process is not a reason for teeth overcrowding.
+Many fear that the eruption of your wisdom teeth will move your teeth, causing them to bunch up, but we want to reassure you this process is not a reason for teeth overcrowding.

 Should I wear dental braces only after the removal of wisdom teeth?